vicharak-in/shrike-lite/_sources/verilog_style_guide.md.txt

  3. (* iopad_external_pin *) -- This needs to be used for every signal that needs to be mapped to the gpio.
 This the yosys will know not to optimize it or change its name.
 Only use this for top level io's not in every module.

- A example of all of these used in a i2c top
+ An example of all of these used in a i2c top

  ```
 (* top *) module  i2c_blink #( parameter I2C_SLAVE_ADR = 7'h32